-Canadian Council of the Blind is a medium-sized charity with total donations of $2.5m in F2014.
-Administrative costs are 13% of revenues and fundraising costs are 17% of donations. $0.30 of every donated dollar goes toward overhead costs, which falls within Ci’s reasonable range for overhead spending.
-The charity’s funding reserves of $548k can cover only 33% of annual program costs, indicating a funding need.
+Canadian Council of the Blind is a medium-sized charity with total donations of $2.2m in F2015.
+Administrative costs are 14% of revenues and fundraising costs are 50% of donations.
+Per dollar donated to the charity, $0.36 goes toward its programs, which falls outside of Ci’s reasonable range for overhead spending.
+The charity’s funding reserves of $613k can cover 66% of annual program costs.

 This report is an update that is currently being reviewed by Canadian Council of the Blind.
 Changes and edits may be forthcoming.

 Financial analysis updated on August 11, 2017 by Katie Khodawandi.
 Donor accountability updated on August 27, 2018 by Madison Kerr.